Rhonda Brighton-Hall & James Hancock

 – Conversations about a better date

 – Clear examples of lobbying the government to change the date

 – Discussions about the industrial mechanics of a public holiday

 On top of this, CEOs often work on public holidays, weekends and nights , so working on a random Thursday is hardly newsworthy.

 So, what could be said and done instead?

-The Spiderman quote, ‘With great power comes great responsibilities’ comes to mind for us.
+The Spiderman quote, ‘With great power comes great responsibility’ comes to mind for us.
 Sure, it might be a bit of a cliche, but it’s a pretty effective way to demonstrate the expectations we have of those people who hold big, high-profile jobs.
 They’ve got thousands of eyes on them each day.

 They can certainly jump on a popular hashtag on Twitter, curate a short statement, work a public holiday, or be interviewed about their perspectives on a topical issue, but if they really wanted to put their power – and reputation – on the line to make a difference, the reality is that actions are much more important than words.

 Amongst all the great leaders, we can find a wealth of examples of doing more than a hashtag, and taking actions that do change a debate and actually moves things forward.

 Here are a couple of examples just from the last week: